Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

-Here, $c_{\mathbf{k}a}$ is the modal specific heat, and the lifetimes $\tau_{\mathbf{k}a}$ are provided by the phonon lifetimes, $\tau_{\mathbf{k}a}^{ph}=1/2\Gamma_{\mathbf{k}a}^{ph}$ in the QHGK approach~\cite{Baroni2019}.
-In general, however, one expects vertex corrections beyond the quasi-harmonic Green-Kubo approach \cite{Caldarelli2022}leading to transport lifetimes, $\tau_{\mathbf{k}a}^{tr}$, which may differ from the bare phonon ones, in particular for temperatures below $T_D$.
-The goal of the PIMC calculations we describe below is to naturally take into account all quantum and anharmonic effects, in a non-perturbative manner.
+Here, $c_{\mathbf{k}a}$ is the modal specific heat, and the $\tau_{\mathbf{k}a}^{ph}$ are provided by the phonon lifetimes, $\tau_{\mathbf{k}a}^{ph}=1/2\Gamma_{\mathbf{k}a}^{ph}$.
+For later reference, we also defined a weighted phonon lifetime as $\overline{\tau^{ph}_{PB}}$.
+In general, however, one expects vertex corrections beyond the quasi-harmonic Green-Kubo approach \cite{Caldarelli2022}, leading to transport lifetimes, $\tau_{\mathbf{k}a}^{tr}$, which may differ from the bare phonon lifetimes, even if the latter are computed in a nonperturbative manner.
+The goal of the PIMC calculations, we describe below, is to naturally take into account all quantum and anharmonic effects.

-Path Integral Monte Carlo methods enable the computation of equilibrium observables, including imaginary time correlation functions~\cite{Ceperley95}.
-From the current-current correlation function in imaginary time, Eq.~(\ref{Coftau}), $\Lambda_{\alpha \alpha}(\omega)$ can be obtained by inverting Eq.~(\ref{LambdaofOmega}).
-Such an analytical continuation is strongly affected by the stochastic error of $C_{\alpha\alpha}(\tau)$, intrinsic to any Monte Carlo method, but sufficiently robust results can be obtained~\cite{Sandvik2023}.
-Validation of reconstructed density of states on independent data, as proposed in~\cite{HO_PIMC}, reduces reliance on model assumptions, and provides objectives comparisons.

-Although a straightforward PIMC estimator for the harmonic heat flux operator, Eq.~(\ref{Jharmonic}), can be obtained by direct application of the momentum operator on the discretized path, it suffers from large variance, which diverges in the limit of vanishing imaginary time discretization, similar to the case of the direct kinetic energy estimator~\cite{Ceperley95}.
-We therefore use a variance-reduced {\em virial} estimator, as given in~\cite{HO_PIMC,Carleo2013}, essential for the accurate determination of current-current correlation functions.